travis-ci/docs-travis-ci-com/user/insights/sreql-language.md

 - **now()** (gets current UTC time.)
 - **date(arg)** (arg can be array of structure [yyyy,mm,dd] or datetime object .
 If no arg is specified then date() defaults to current UTC date.)
 - **time(arg)** (arg can be an array of structure [hh,mm,ss,mmmmmm] where only hour is required or datetime object .
 If no arg is specified then time() defaults to current UTC time.)
-- **dateTime(args)** (args: if one argument is specified then it needs to be a datetime object or [yyyy, mm, dd, hh, mm, ss, mmmmmm] where year, month, day, hour and minute are required.
+- **dateTime(args)** (args: if one argument is specified, then it needs to be a datetime object or [yyyy, mm, dd, hh, mm, ss, mmmmmm] where year, month, day, hour, and minute are required.
 If two arguments are specified, the first argument can be date object or [yyyy, mm, dd] array, second can be time object or [hh, mm, ss, mmmmmm] array where only hour is required)
 - **dateTime(STRING, STRING)** (parse string into datetime object.
 First args - string to parse, second arg - datetime format.

   Example: